fbohz/fbohz.github.io/_posts/2020-05-18-component_library_storybook.markdown

 ## How to Build Your Own Library

-Building the componenets is the easiest part of building the library.
+Building the components is the easiest part of building the library.
 Storybook has many add-ons you can use.
 You can start with vanilla Storybook and expand.

 For animated components you can use **GreenSock** or **Animate.CSS**.
 For icons you can use FontAwesome.
 You can also try Rollup.js as an alternative to Webpack.